JuanWestDev/MovieSoftware/README.md

   - I learned how to setup a database that someone can access through a GUI using sqljdbc on java
   - And Overall I feel like my programming and Java has definetly improved since

-Another important thing to note is although this was a University project I never had a lecturer so I am self taught mostly.

 The zip contains all the separate files